Publications

 Floods and their Impacts on Firms: Evidence from Tanzania

-(with Jun Rentschler, Ella Jisun Kim, Sophie Anne De Vries Robbe, and Alvina Erman)
+(with Jun Rentschler, Ella Jisun Kim, Sophie Anne De Vries Robbe, Alvina Erman, and Stephane Hallegatte)

 World Bank Policy Research Working Paper, 2021